dpvtank/Balzac/_drafts/2020-06-29-reimagining-linkedin.md

 ## A Sea of Sameness & Virtue Signalling

-The feed on LinkedIn is like a giant market where people are mostly confused about what to share so they are forced to virtue signal.
-This is why we get either dreadfully boring industry news about completely unrelated fields on our timeline from friends, or we get the useless posts about the inspiring wisdom of billionaires with #so #many #hashtags #to #make #it #noticeable #to #others.

-This doesn't even count the "Breaking News" section on the top left corner that highlights click-baity news.
-While it is meant to be informative, it is not context driven, or user driven.

 The best way to think about LinkedIn is a giant "networking event" where everyone is walking around carrying cards, wearing cheap suits, and people have little booths that they are trying to prop up to propose that they're the best in the world at something.